nodejs/node/doc/api/http2.md

 * {string}

 The request method as a string.
-Read only.
+Read-only.
 Example:
 `'GET'`, `'DELETE'`.

 #### request.rawHeaders